so45jj45/NNproject_KU_Instance-Segmentation/README.md

-# Project: Discovering objects in images and distinguish the instances
+# Project: Discovering objects in images and distinguish the instances of objects

-## Projcect introduction
+## Projcect introduction (Instance Segmentation)

-### Target task introduction
+### Task introduction
+IMAGE segmentation is an essential component in many visual understanding systems.
+It involves partitioning images (or video frames) into multiple segments or objects.
+Segmentation plays a central role in a broad range of applications, including medical image analysis, autonomous vehicles, and video surveillance.

 ## Installation